Dr Francis Owtram

 Honorary Research Fellow

 Francis Owtram has a PhD in International Relations from the London School of Economics and is the author of A Modern History of Oman: Formation of the State Since 1920 (IB Tauris, 2004).
-He has taught at the University of Southampton (The Middle East and the West in the 20th Century, Department of Adult Continuing Education) and the University of Exeter (European Modern History, Department of Lifelong Learning).
-From 2007-2012 he was Lecturer in the Department of Politics and International Relations, University of Kurdistan Hewler, Erbil, Iraq, where he taught International Relations of the Middle East and Global Political Economy.
+He has taught at the University of Southampton (The Middle East and the West in the 20th Century, Department of Adult Continuing Education) and the University of Exeter (International History, Department of Lifelong Learning).
+From 2007-2012 he was Lecturer in the Department of Politics and International Relations, University of Kurdistan Hewler, Erbil, Iraq, where he taught International Relations of the Middle East, Global Political Economy and International Security.

 His research interests focus on the Modern History and International Relations of the Middle East, with special reference to the Gulf States, and also include unrecognized states, paradiplomacy and transnational migration.
 Publications include 'The Foreign Policies of Unrecognized States' in N. Caspersen and G. Stansfield (eds) Unrecognized States in the International System (Routledge/Exeter Studies in Ethno Politics, 2010) and a co-edited volume (with Annemarie Profanter) Citizenship in Transition: New Perspectives on Transnational Migration from the Middle East to Europe (Cambridge Scholars Publishing, 2013).